Elijah's story

 In July of 2006, six weeks after our wedding and while on our honeymoon in the Bahamas, Dan and I found out that I was pregnant.
 We had a few days of excitement before the worry began.
 From the very beginning, the pregnancy was a difficult one.
 We had reason to think we had lost the baby a few different times.
 I had a constant feeling that something just wasn't quite right.

 At my 20-week ultrasound, my fears were confirmed.
 Something was wrong with the baby's heart.
 The information that the doctor initially gave us wasn't entirely accurate, which led to a lot of uncertainty and emotional turmoil.
 The fear of the unknown, we learned, can be crippling.
 I had to get an amniocentesis procedure a couple different times and I had a few more ultrasounds before we learned the details about our baby’s problems.
-The time between learning something was wrong and finding out exactly what was wrong were the most difficult six weeks I've experienced in my life.
+The time between learning something was wrong and finding out exactly what was wrong was a difficult time.
 Once we had some sort of idea about what to expect and prepare for, we felt significantly better about the situation and we felt ready to tackle it.

-When I reached my 29th week of pregnancy, the contractions that I'd been having since week 25 became much more frequent.
+When I reached my 29th week of pregnancy, the contractions that I'd been having since week 25 became more frequent.
 I spent a few days in the hospital to monitor them and to attempt to slow them down.
-I tested positive for fetal fiber-nectin, which means I had a very good chance of going into labor sometime within the following two to three weeks.
-Somehow, through a complete miracle, my body held out for another seven weeks.
+I tested positive for fetal fiber-nectin, which meant I had a very good chance of going into labor sometime within the following two to three weeks.
+By the grace of God, my body held out for another seven weeks.

-I spent those seven weeks on strict bedrest and didn't lift a finger besides to shower, use the restroom and go to doctor's appointments.
+I spent those seven weeks on strict bedrest and didn't lift a finger besides to shower, use the restroom and attend doctor's appointments.
 Dan was wonderful during that time.
-He did absolutely everything for me so I could rest and keep the baby where he was supposed to be.
-That was just one more thing that proved I have the world's best husband.
+He did everything for me so I could rest and so that the baby would keep growing in my belly.

-On February 19th, at exactly 36 weeks pregnant, I had a particularly difficult doctor's visit.
+On February 19th, at 36 weeks pregnant, I had a particularly difficult doctor's visit.
 I came home feeling more overwhelmed, sad, frustrated and scared than ever.
 I was tired of the constant bad news that every doctor’s visit brought.
 The baby wasn't growing as much as he should have been, so there was continual worry about his small size and why he wasn’t growing much and whether or not he'd continue to thrive or even survive at all.
 I completely broke down.
 The stress had caught up to me.
-I laid in bed and cried harder than I had ever cried.
+I laid in bed and cried.
 I had a chat with God that night.
-I said, "Ok, I get it!
-It's hard, this is going to be difficult.
-I've had enough.
-Please, do something, because this chapter needs to be done."
+I asked him to finish this chapter, no matter what that meant.
 Six hours later, at 2:00 in the morning, my water broke.
 It was time.
-God had answered my prayer.
+My prayer had been answered.

-The labor progressed quickly (you can read the full birth story here).
-I was only in labor for seven hours.
-We attempted to deliver the baby but his heart rate kept dropping to a scary, low range, so the decision was made to do an emergency c-section.
+Labor progressed quickly (you can read the full birth story here).
+I was in labor for seven hours.
+We attempted to deliver the baby but his heart rate kept dropping into a scary range, so the decision was made to do an emergency c-section.
 At 9:55 a.m. on February 20th, 2007, Elijah Daniel Porta was born!
 He was beautiful and perfect.
 He weighed 4 lbs.
 14 oz. and was 18 inches long.
-Even though he was four weeks early, he didn't have a single prematurity-related complication, THANK GOD.
-His heart diagnosis was: Tetralogy of Fallot with Pulmonary Atresia and MAPCAs.
+Even though he was four weeks early, he didn't have a single prematurity-related complication.
+Thank you, God.
+His heart diagnosis was tetralogy of fallot with pulmonary atresia and MAPCAs.
 He had a few other anomalies that were found at birth: his right kidney had failed to develop so he had only one functioning kidney, his urethra didn't fully develop (hypospadias), and he had a sacral dimple.
 All genetic testing came back normal, so these anomalies were not related to a genetic disorder.

 He has functioned just fine with his solitary kidney, and we don't foresee it causing any problems in the future.
 His hypospadias was surgically repaired in August of 2008.
-An ultrasound was done of his sacral dimple at birth, which revealed (incorrect) positive results.
+An ultrasound was done of his sacral dimple at birth, which revealed (incorrect) good results.
 At 28 months old and still not close to walking, we decided to look into it further.
 An MRI revealed that Elijah had a tethered spinal cord.
-He had the surgery to release the tether on June 18, 2009, so we are hopeful that this will help to improve his muscle tone and mobility.
+He had the surgery to release the tether on June 18, 2009, and six months later, at almost three years old, Elijah started walking.

 We had initially thought that an open heart surgery would need to be done within a week of Elijah's birth, but along with the MAPCAs portion of the diagnosis came extra collateral arteries that helped blood get where it needed to be, so immediate surgery was not necessary.
 We were told he would need two to three heart surgeries within the first few years of his life, the first being somewhere around six months of age.

 Elijah was in the NICU for three weeks after birth, gaining enough strength to eat on his own.
 His heart condition made his little body work extra hard, so he tired very easily.
-We brought him home with a feeding tube, but pulled it out after just a few days because he started gobbling down all of his bottles on his own.
+We brought him home with a feeding tube, but pulled it out after just a few days because he started chugging down milk on his own.

 Three weeks later, on May 25th, 2007, Elijah had his first open heart surgery at three months old.
 Dr. Moga, his surgeon, placed a temporary conduit (shunt) that acted as his pulmonary valve into his heart and he also redirected some of his collaterals that were supplying duplicate bloodflow to his lungs.

 Elijah unexpectedly thrived after his first surgery.
 His weight gain continued to surprise all of his doctors.
-He started out not even being on the charts because he was so teeny and it didn't take him long to get to the 50th percentile for both height and weight.
-This is not typical for a lot of heart babies.
+He started out not being on the charts because he was so teeny and it didn't take him long to get to the 50th percentile for both height and weight.
+This is not typical for a lot of heart babies, and was a huge blessing.

-The weeks leading up to his second surgery were difficult.
-His health declined very rapidly.
-His oxygen saturations were running between 40% and 65%.
+The weeks leading up to his second surgery were tough.
+His health declined rapidly.
+His oxygen sats ran between 40% and 65%.
 He had blue lips and purple fingernails.
-He kept getting sick and his body wasn't able to fight anything off.
-He had a few scary blue spells because his body had little tolerance for anything out of the norm (e.g., taking a bath).
-He threw up a lot and had some scary, high fevers.
+He got sick often and his body was not able to fight anything off.
+He had a few scary blue spells because his body had little tolerance for anything out of the norm, such as taking a bath.
+He threw up often and had scary, high fevers.
 His body was READY to have a fixed heart!

-On April 15th, 2008, Dr. Moga was able to do everything he set out to do with Elijah's heart and completed the total repair.
+On April 15th, 2008, Dr. Moga completed Elijah's total repair.
+He was able to do everything he set out to do.
 He replaced the conduit with a bovine valve, fixed the VSD (hole) and placed a stent in his right pulmonary artery.
 The surgery went flawlessly and the recovery had no unexpected bumps.
 We were told to expect a two-week stay in the hospital but we were home in eight days!
-He is one tough little kid.
+He is a rock star!

 Thank you for writing this up!
 I am crying...